nekocheik/coc-vue/coverage_plan.md

 - Some aspects of the reactivity system are difficult to test directly because they involve internal implementation details
 - The watch cleanup functionality is not directly exposed through the public API
 - The lazy option test was simplified due to challenges with the current implementation in the test environment
+- For the Select component, certain methods are difficult to test because they rely on internal state or the Vim/Neovim environment
+- Some methods in the Select component interact with the UI or bridge in ways that are challenging to mock completely

+#### VimComponent Testing Limitations:
+- **Computed Properties**: The implementation of computed properties in the VimComponent class uses `Object.defineProperty` on internal state objects, which is difficult to test through the public API.
+- **Split Window Creation**: The code paths for creating split windows (non-floating) are difficult to test because they involve complex Vim commands and window management.
+- **Reactivity Integration**: The integration between the VimComponent class and the reactivity system involves internal implementation details that can't be directly tested through the public API.
+- **Buffer Content Updates**: Testing buffer content updates requires complex mocking of the Neovim API, which is challenging to do comprehensively.
+- **Error Handling in Buffer Operations**: Some error handling paths in buffer and window operations are difficult to trigger in tests without complex mocking.

 ## Progress Tracking